 The MMC (also known as the small intestine cleansing wave) sweeps bacteria down into the large intestine when fasting at night and between meals.
 Unfortunately, bacteria can recolonize the small intestine within a month of treatment, if someone has deficient cleansing waves.
 This is why it’s important to use prevention strategies.

 This is by far the most frustrating part of living with SIBO because it is a challenge to keep it away and to fix underlying issues in your body.
 Personally, this is the area of future research I am most excited about because we need better treatment options that target the root causes.

-The following are the current prevention treatments that doctors use:
+The following are the current prevention methods that doctors use:

 Prokinetic drugs to help stimulate the small intestine MMC